Policy

 In relation to Financial Aid, all attempted credit hours (including repeated coursework credit hours) are included in the quantitative/Pace and Max Time Frame calculations.

 A student may repeat a failed course until passed (as long as the student still falls within the Pace and cumulative GPA requirements for aid).
 However, when a student has passed a course federal financial aid will only pay for the course one additional time.
-Repeats of a passed course can impact a student's completion rate (PACE).
+Repeats of a passed course will impact a student's completion rate (PACE).

-VSCC Source: Former III:07:01, July 5, 1989, April 30, 1990, September 27, 1990, April 8, 1999, President; November 26, 2007, President; November 7, 2011, President’s Cabinet; August 7, 2017, President’s Cabinet; January 28, 2019, President’s Cabinet; December 1, 2021, President’s Cabinet
+VSCC Source: Former III:07:01, July 5, 1989, April 30, 1990, September 27, 1990, April 8, 1999, President; November 26, 2007, President; November 7, 2011, President’s Cabinet; August 7, 2017, President’s Cabinet; January 28, 2019, President’s Cabinet; December 1, 2021, President’s Cabinet; August 6, 2025, President’s Cabinet